Huahuatii/Reproducing-UniMap/README.md

 ## 5 Development

-This framework is developed by Haitao Hu (22260236@zju.edu.cn)
+This framework is developed by Haitao Hu (huahuatii@zju.edu.cn)